aanastasiou/springboard/README.md

 You are now ready to compile Springboard programs.
 Try `./sbc.py --help` for more information.

-The compiler is "intelligent enough" to catch cyclic references and symbol redefinitions.
+The compiler is "intelligent enough" to catch cyclic references and symbol redefinitions and optimise code by removing redundant `><` and `+-` sequences of symbols.

 ## Improvements (?)